rust-lang/rust/src/doc/rustc-dev-guide/src/traits/chalk.md

 and designs for the trait system.

 **rustc**.
 Once we are happy with the logical rules, we proceed to implementing them in rustc.
-This mainly happens in [`librustc_traits`][librustc_traits].
 We map our struct, trait, and impl declarations into logical inference rules in the [lowering module in rustc](./lowering-module.md).

 [chalk]: https://github.com/rust-lang/chalk